MarcianoPazinatto/mussum-ipsun-package/README.md

-# package_name
+# Mussum Ipsum

 Description.
-The package package_name is used to:
+The package mussum ipsum is used to:
-	-
-	-
+	Generate words, phrases, paragraphs and texts in mussum ipsum.

 ## Installation